 By then, I had mostly overcome my dyslexia and started to socialise better.
 I also started to break records.

 I came in second in the whole cohort and the first in history and geography.
-I believe I was able to obtain these awards by meditating on Bible verses and believing in God’s word.

 Eventually, I went on to junior college and obtained a scholarship in my second year of university while studying civil engineering.